 - Emotional connection

 One needs just a few seconds to understand if he or she will use services of a website.
 Of course, the user should be given clarity on what exactly particular web shop specializes on.
 Each element must play along with the main idea and emphasize it — this is the website design essentials.
 Any part of the custom online retail store should be carefully thought through.
-The overall online store web design must be concise, recognizable and original, to incite only the positive emotions onto the customer.
+The overall design for ecommerce website must be concise, recognizable and original, to incite only the positive emotions onto the customer.
 This is the most important e-commerce advice because an annoying interface could easily scare off potential buyers.
 Use simple geometric forms and a minimum number of neutral colors — the e-commerce UX design looks best if nothing redundant is used.
 Nevertheless, this does not mean that the successful e-commerce site has to be drab and boring, with bad e-commerce usability.
 Using large, beautiful images stimulates user's’ imagination and their wish to purchase.
 Another great feature would be price comparisons, messages about popular items in stock and buttons that call to action, anything, in fact, that will help to create and uphold an emotional connection with the customer.

-Even if every detail of an e-commerce store is carefully considered, unified in style and color scheme, up to the current e-commerce UX trends, users won’t become customers, if they can find just about anything at the site, except what they are actually interested in.
+Even if every detail of an e-commerce store is carefully considered, unified in style and color scheme, up to the current e-commerce UX trends, users won’t become customers, if they can find just about anything on the landing page of your site, except what they are actually interested in.
 It would be a good piece of advice to find a balanced combination of minimalist design and comprehensible user-friendly navigation.
 It is important that all user interface elements of an online shop are placed customary.
 Because nobody is going to waste time trying to understand site’s odd logic, if they can find tens, if not hundreds, of alternatives where everything is clear.
 Being attentive to the customer’s time always pays back.
 It is important to make sure that the goods selection and buying process takes place as simply and quickly, as possible.